 - Limited control over what happens to personal property left behind

-One of my biggest recommendations is if you do leave the house, take everything you care about with you or move it to a safe location.
-This is not done to be sneaky but to protect those items that are important to you.
+One of my most significant recommendations is to leave the house, take everything you care about with you or move it to a safe location.
+This is not done to be sneaky but to protect those essential items from you.
 Create a list of these items that we will disclose to the other side when the time comes.

-In one case where we represented a husband, he had moved out of the home but not taken some items that he cares about with him.
+In one case where we represented a husband, he had moved out of the home but had not taken some items he cared about.
 At the time, there was no order in place saying he could not be in the marital home or take certain items out of the house.
-I suggested that go get these personal items.
+I suggested that you get these personal items.

 However, he was afraid of what his wife would do if he showed up.
-I suggested that he do it at a time he knew she would not be the home.
+I suggested that he did it when he knew she would not be the home.
 He again declined for various reasons.

-Unfortunately for him, it would take six months before he could get back in the home.
-When he did, several of the items he wanted were missing including his guns.
+Unfortunately for him, it would take six months before he could get back home.
+Several of the items he wanted were missing, including his guns.
 It took another six months to get him his guns back.
-When they were finally returned to him, the wife had gotten her dad to disassemble the guns, and they were all mixed up and in pieces.
+When they finally returned to him, the wife had gotten her dad to disassemble the guns, all of which were mixed up and in pieces.